Register to attend the Citizenship School

 Creative and collaborative exercises

-Meetings with mentors, activists, and community actors
+Meetings with mentors and local community actors

 Why join the Citizenship School?